airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 With over **3 million pageviews in the last 6 months**, AirPair has become one of the Web's best places to find technical content.

 A great post published on AirPair can expect **40,000 pageviews** in it's first week, or **200,000+ over it's "lifetime"**.
-The average post in January had 15,000 views by the end of.
 The average time spent reading a post is 6-8 minutes.

 ![Alexa Airpair](//imgur.com/lCnq538.png)